7 Common Materials and Their Melting Points: From Quartz to Aluminum

 1. Protective viewports in high-temperature furnaces.

-3. Isolation chambers within temperature-sensitive analytical devices.
+3. Isolation chambers in temperature-sensitive analytical tools.

 Fused Quartz JGS-3 (Milky Quartz Glass)